tx-pts-dai/templates/bases/simple-app/@{{ cookiecutter.project_slug }}/README.md

 ### Application

 Manual deployment to staging environments can be performed in Github through "Actions" -> "Application" -> "Run workflow" button.
 Example [ai-tools](https://github.com/DND-IT/discovery-ai-tools/actions/workflows/application.yaml)

+### Health check and url

+The app can be tested by targeting the path /api/health.
+The health path is defined in the app code and hardcoded in the [helm_release resource](./deploy/app/helm_release.tf)